SistaRaviteja/Compression-Temporal-Shift-Module/README.md

 1. **Dataset Download:**

-   - Prepare the dataset (e.g., Cholec80) and place it in the desired directory.
+   - Prepare the dataset (e.g., Cholec80 and Cataracts) and place it in the desired directory.
-   - The dataset should be organized properly, and a path to the dataset should be provided in the configuration file.
+   - The dataset should be organized properly by using [preprocess.ipynb](SistaRaviteja/Compression-Temporal-Shift-Module/src/train_utils/preprocess.ipynb) to generate additional files for datapaths in different sequence length and sequence types, and a path to these datapath files should be provided in the configuration file.

 ### Training the Model